amcorreia/squid2db.py/README.md

 squid2db.py
 ===========

-Script to import the access.log file into a database No special use, I made it for fun.
+Script to import the access.log file into a database.

+No special use, I've coded it for fun.